Possible very high transition temperatures in the infinite-layer ACuO$ _{2} $ cuprate superconductor for A={Mg, Ca, Sr, Ba}: A DFT study: Discussion

-We note that the relative magnitudes of $ \Delta_0 $ for SrCuO$ _{2} $ and BaCuO$ _{2} $ (filled squares at $ V=55 $ and $ 61.5 $~\AA$ ^{3} $ respectively) are at odds with the general trend in $ \Delta_0 $ and with CaCuO$ _{2} $ at equivalent $ V $ (open squares).
-Recall that the tight-binding parameters determining $ \ekm $ alter under internal- and external-pressure in a similar fashion so that one might expect similar $ \Delta_0 $ from Eq.~\ref{eq:gapeq}.
-Furthermore, the DOS at the Fermi-level, $ N(E_F) $, scales only with $ V $ and so, in light of the weak-coupling BCS result for $ d $-wave superconductivity;

-the distinct $ \Delta_0 $ magnitudes for SrCuO$ _{2} $ and BaCuO$ _{2} $ are especially surprising.
-In this equation $ \hbar\omega_B $ the pairing-boson energy scale.
-However, one can understand these distinct $ \Delta_0 $ as resulting from the difference in the average pairing potential close to the anti-nodes, where $ v_{\kk\kk} $ is largest.
-This is in turn due to the detailed shape of the Fermi-\textit{surface}.
-By way of illustration we plot $ v_{\kk\kk} $ corresponding to the points where the Fermi contours touch the zone boundary at $ (k_x,k_y) = (\pi, k_{Fy}) $ as a function of $ k_{Fz} $ (we append the subscript $ F $ to denote a value of $ \kk $ at the Fermi-energy).
-Combined, \fig~\ref{fig:disp} and \fig~\ref{fig:vkksum} show that the Fermi-surface of BaCuO$ _{2} $ spans regions of lower pairing-potential than SrCuO$ _{2} $ which results in the comparatively small $ \Delta_0 $.
-This result highlights how sensitive $ \Delta_0 $ can be to the precise shape of the Fermi-surface.

-While \fig~\ref{fig:gaps} shows that $ \Delta_0 $ correlates with $ V $ independently of how the pressure is applied, because of the near linear relationship between $ V $, $ c_1 $ and $ c_2 $ (see \fig~\ref{fig:tbparams}), the same correlation between $ \Delta_0 $ and the composite parameter $ -c_2/c_1 $ or $ (-c_2 + c_3)/c_1 $ holds.
-The ratio $ r \sim t'/t \equiv -c_2/c_1 $ is the Fermi-surface-shape parameter which Pavarini \etal showed correlates with \tcmax across a wide range of cuprates \cite{pavarini2001} and this is consistent with the correlation between $ -c_2/c_1 $ and $ \Delta_0 $ which we find here.
+While \fig~\ref{fig:gaps}a shows that $ \Delta_0 $ correlates with $ V $ somewhat independently of how the pressure is applied, because of the near linear relationship between $ V $, $ c_1 $ and $ c_2 $ (see \fig~\ref{fig:tbparams}), the same correlation between $ \Delta_0 $ and the composite parameter $ -c_2/c_1 $ or $ (-c_2 + c_3)/c_1 $ holds.
+The ratio $ r \sim t'/t \equiv -c_2/c_1 $ is the Fermi-surface-shape parameter which Pavarini \textit{et al.}, and more recently Sakakibara \textit{et al.}, showed correlates with $ \tcmaxm $ across a wide range of cuprates \cite{pavarini2001, sakakibara2012, sakakibara2014} and this is consistent with the correlation between $ -c_2/c_1 $ and $ \Delta_0 $ that we find here.